 What does “justified belief” mean?

-Simply put, some conceptions of knowledge (like JTB) rely on justification or the reasons by which specific beliefs are favored over others.
+Simply put, some conceptions of knowledge like the justified true belief theory rely on justification or the reasons by which specific beliefs are favored over others.
 Below is a list of theories regarding the nature of justification.
 These theories address issues like where justification comes from or how justification is structured.
 Additionally, some of these theories can be applied to the nature of knowledge itself:

 Theories dealing with the source of justification/knowledge